 - New positions cannot replace existing positions

-- PEAK Jobs are not work-study eligible
+- PEAK Jobs are not eligible to utilize work-study funds

 - Positions must be deemed substantive

-Requests for a PEAK Job must be approved by the Office of Career Preparation and will only be considered periodically throughout the year.
+Requests for a PEAK Job must be approved by the Office of Career Connections and will only be considered periodically throughout the year.
 Once approved, all PEAK Jobs must be posted on CareerLink.
 PEAK applicants must submit both a resume AND cover letter in order to give them experience creating polished application materials.
 You must conduct at least one interview before offering a PEAK position.
 You can interview as many or as few candidates as you’d like.

 - Log into your account at https://sou-csm.symplicity.com/employers/index.php.
 New users should click “Register for SOU CareerLink” on the right side of the screen.